knice/inquiry.ucsc.edu/source/_posts/2015-06-30-inheriting-memory.md

 ---
 layout: post
 issue: 2015
-section: brief
+category: brief
+order: 7
 title: Inheriting Memory
+tags:
-categories: "Molecular, Cell, and Developmental Biology"
+  - "Molecular, Cell, and Developmental Biology"
 ---

 Studies have shown that parents can pass on memories of fear and famine to their children.
 But scientists don't know how such experiences are handed down.
 A research team at UCSC demonstrated how "epigenetic" memory, created by changes in the way DNA is packaged in cells, could be inherited.
 The study was published in Science.